fitrieratna/AndroidApp_TextAnalysis/README.md

 If you find difficult when accessing those files from github (often happens from Github), here are the alternatives:
 1. Simply copy the file link and paste to https://nbviewer.org/ , or
-2. If you have any IDE (Integrated Development Environment) that able to read python, download whole files (by choose download ZIP in 'Code' of green button on top right of this repository), or
+2. If you have any IDE (Integrated Development Environment) that able to read python notebook, download whole files (by choose download ZIP in 'Code' of green button on top right of this repository), or
 3. Clone the repo from terminal and access from your end.

 Have a good day! :)